laralove143/sparkle_impostor/README.md

 - Clone attachments or stickers by linking to them or re-uploading them
 - Clone URL components
-- Clone messages sent after the original message
+- Clone messages sent after the original message, even combining them to reduce webhook executions
 - Clone reactions
 - Clone references by putting an embed
 - Clone messages in a thread/forum post or messages used to start a thread/forum post